-Change is inevitable.
+OK…Here’s the ‘manifesto’… Change is inevitable.
 Transformation is not.

-This past year has been one of profound transformation; if you accepted the challenge to look into what we’re really the motivational underpinnings to your life and career trajectories.
-I have come to understand that a change to a growth/flexibility mindset and developing a compulsive curiosity is required to transform.
+This past year has been one of profound transformation; if you accepted the challenge to look into what we’re really the motivational underpinnings of your life and career trajectories.
+I have come to understand that a change to a growth/flexibility mindset and developing a compulsive curiosity are required to transform.
 To face the fear and do it anyway or, ‘to see with new eyes’ as Marcel Proust had said.

 Embodied communities collapsed and re-emerged in virtual space.
 Brand engagement paradigms shifted and the exponential pace of change seemed to accelerate.
-Behaviors that had cycled in the eddies of our swiftly rushing lives moved directly into the mainstream.
+Behaviours that had cycled in the eddies of our swiftly rushing lives moved directly into the mainstream.

 The COVID pandemic has offered up opportunities amidst the isolation to embrace change, evaluate what matters most and make the courageous leap to transforming.

 This is not about shape-shifting to accommodate new circumstances but a deeper, realignment of core meaning and sense of purpose.
-A re-evaluation of self, our context in a larger whole and how this moment provides a window into ‘what’s next’, a new view through Alice’s looking glass.
+A re-evaluation of self, our context as a larger whole and how this moment provides a window into ‘what’s next’, a new view through Alice’s looking glass.